-With “Zwift season” starting up here in the Northern Hemisphere we’re seeing a lot of new Zwifters coming on board.
-Many have little or no experience with riding with power–that is, measuring your wattage output and understanding how your watts effect speed in solo and group ride situations.
+With winter in full bloom here in the Northern Hemisphere we’re seeing lots of new Zwifters on course.
+Many have little or no experience with riding with power–that is, measuring your wattage output and understanding how your watts affect speed in solo and group ride situations.

 Fortunately, Zwift behaves very much like the real world in terms of physics, so any understanding you may have of outdoor cycling physics will translate to Zwift, and any additional understanding you may gain from Zwifting will transfer outside.